obsidiandynamics/neli/README.md

 # Further considerations
+## Topic reuse for independent role-process assignments
+For the sake of clarity and, more importantly, to avoid failure correlation, it is highly recommended to use a dedicated topic for each NELI group, configured in accordance with the group's needs.
+However, under certain circumstances it may be more appropriate to share a topic across multiple NELI groups.
+For example, the broker might be offered under a SaaS model, whereby the addition of topics (and partitions) incurs additional costs.

+By using a different consumer group ID in a common topic _C_ &mdash; in effect a different NELI group &mdash; the same set of partitions _M_ can be exploited to assign a different set of roles _R'_ to the same or a different set of processes _P_ or _P'_, with no change to the protocol.

+When reusing a brokered topic across multiple NELI groups, it is recommended to divide the broadcast frequency by a factor commensurate with the number of NELI groups.
+In other words, if processes within a single NELI group broadcast with a frequency _F_ to all partitions in _C_, then adding a second NELI group should change the broadcast frequency to _F/2_ for both groups.

 ## Exclusivity of role assignment
 It can also be shown that the non-exclusivity property can be turned into one of exclusivity through a straightforward adjustment of the protocol.
 In other words, the at-least-one leader assignment can be turned into an at-most-one (turning NELI into ELI).
 This would be done in systems where non-exclusivity cannot be tolerated.